Help us help you

 - What to do if the kiln fires slowly?

-Get your wiring diagram
+Get your Wiring Diagram

 Be sure to get your wiring diagram if you don’t have it.
-You can get this emailed free from our office if you know your model number, serial number and voltage.
+You can get this emailed free from our office if you know your model number, serial number, and voltage.
 This is the key to understanding what is happening electrically and it makes a great visual reference to share with the tech support department over the phone.

 Get a “Digital Multimeter”.
 Digital Multi-meters are inexpensive.
 For around $50 or less you can get one at a place like Radio-Shack or Home Depot.
 Get one that can test at least 250 volts AC and 28 volts DC, also ohms from 0 to 200, and is able to show at least the tenths decimal place for accuracy.
-See this tutorial in how to use a multimeter.
+See this tutorial on how to use a multimeter.

-if you need an electrician
+If you need an electrician

-Sometimes you may need get an electrician or experienced person, to test live electricity if you cannot.
-If you get someone to provide on-site service, the kiln must be hot and exhibiting its problem when they test it.
-Sometimes it is difficult to coordinate the electrician, a hot kiln, and our technical support on the phone all at the same time, but it can be necessary to make the most of the electrician’s time, and to fix the kiln in a timely fashion.
+Sometimes you may need to get an electrician or experienced person, to test live electricity if you cannot.
+If you get someone to provide on-site service, the kiln must be hot and exhibit its problem when they test it.
+Sometimes it is difficult to coordinate the electrician, a hot kiln, and our technical support on the phone all at the same time, but it can be necessary to make the most of the electrician’s time and to fix the kiln in a timely fashion.
 It is usually best also to discuss with our technical support department the date and approximate time an electrician is expected to arrive.

 We have found through long experience that is best when trouble starts to replace all of a certain part.
 If your elements are old and one burns out – change the whole set of elements.
 The same is true for thermocouples, thermocouple wires, element terminal screws, power cords, and contactors.
 Do not expect control panel components to reliably perform after 15 or 20 years.
 The heat of kilns causes unavoidable oxidation of electrical components - some that you can't see.
 Kilns need to be rebuilt occasionally.
 Changing JUST the part that is causing the immediate problem is just asking for more trouble in short order.